wp-plugins/thinktwit/readme.txt

 --------
  * Can be configured from Widgets settings (if displayed in sidebar)
  * Can be implemented using shortcode or Output Anywhere (PHP function call)
- * Contains default slimline CSS for integrated look and feel
+ * Contains default slimline CSS for integrated look and feel (can be turned off)
  * Easy to configure and customise (through settings and CSS)
  * Multiple instances can be deployed (like other widgets/plugins)
  * JavaScript is not required (unless no-caching is activated)
  * Can specify multiple usernames
  * Tweets can be filtered by #hashtag or keyword
+ * You can select to filter between an AND or OR filter to either show tweets only containing specified usernames and hashtags or any of them
- * Can specify maximum number of tweets
+ * Can specify maximum number of tweets to display
  * Can specify maximum number of days back to display
  * Supports no-caching, to prevent caching of tweets by caching engines such as WP Super Cache
  * Supports CURL as an alternative to access the Twitter API if URL file-access is disabled
  * Supports optional caching of tweets and avatars
+ * Cache can be manually cleared and will automatically update if the cache is empty
  * Can display the avatar of the Twitter user
  * Output can be filtered (using apply_filters)
  * Can optionally output "Follow @username" links
  * Automated cleanup process that runs periodically according to user setting
  * Internationalised using i18n meaning that if it isn't in your language it's easy to translate!
-See Other Notes for more details.
+See Other Notes for more details
+ * Adds Twitter errors to PHP error log

 Requirements/Restrictions:
 -------------------------
- * Works with Wordpress 2.8.6 to 3.9, not tested with other versions
+ * Works with Wordpress 2.8.6 to 4.0, not tested with other versions
  * Can be installed using the widgets sidebar
  * Can also be used via shortcode or Output Anywhere (PHP function call)
  * Uses Twitter REST API v1.1 Application-only authentication and therefore requires an application key (see installation)

+I am looking for more people to translate ThinkTwit in to other languages, if you are interested please see "Frequently Asked Questions".

 == Installation ==